 - Students will learn necessary skills for the transition from their school life into adult life.

-The North Hunterdon-Voorhees district also employs a full-time speech/language specialist to provide speech therapy to students in need.
-Occupational therapy, physical therapy, and other related services are also provided as needed.
+The North Hunterdon-Voorhees district also employs a behaviorist.
+Occupational therapy, speech therapy, physical therapy, and other related services are provided as needed.